Nightwolf-47/KleleAtoms-PSP/README.md

     - If your SDK doesn't have the libraries preinstalled, you can type
     `psp-pacman -S sdl2 sdl2-image stb`
     in the terminal with which you installed PSPSDK.
+2. Install the Python programming language.
+It is required for the resource archive packing scripts.
-2. Use one of the build_*.sh scripts in a Linux/WSL terminal with which you installed PSPSDK:
+3. Use one of the build_\*.sh scripts in a Linux/WSL terminal with which you installed PSPSDK:
     - **build_debug.sh** - Creates a debug build of the game.
     - **build_release.sh** - Creates a release build of the game.
     - **build_release_signed.sh** - Creates a signed release build of the game.
 This build works on PSPs without CFW, but it's usually bigger than the regular release build.
-    - **build_clean.sh** - Cleans up the compiled files, forcing the compiler to recompile the entire game the next time you use a build script.
+    - **build_clean.sh** - Cleans up the compiled files and everything in `build/kleleatoms` directory, forcing the compiler to recompile the entire game the next time you use a build script.
 Does not actually build the game.
-3. The compiled build should be present in `build/kleleatoms` directory.
+4. The compiled build should be present in `build/kleleatoms` directory.
 To play it on a PSP, copy the entire `kleleatoms` directory to the PSP/GAME folder.

 ## License
 This game is licensed under the MIT License, see [LICENSE](https://github.com/Nightwolf-47/KleleAtoms-PSP/blob/main/LICENSE) for details.